Krarouge/krarouge.github.io/index.md

 ## Motivation

 &nbsp;&nbsp;&nbsp;&nbsp; Our brain is our most specialized organ and it is responsible for the complex sensory perception of our environment.
-But those 14-16 billion neurons ae
+But those 14-16 billion neurons are in fact quite fragile and prone to multiple diseases and cortical thinning.
+Pesticides, air pollutants, metal accumultaion or excessive noise were all shown to have a negative impact during the brain development or during adulthood.

-&nbsp;&nbsp;&nbsp;&nbsp; Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+&nbsp;&nbsp;&nbsp;&nbsp; In this context, it is important to explore the relationships between the brain structure and its environment.
+This can be achieved by analyzing spatial trends in brain regions volume variations over maps.
+With the help of those tools, a better visual grasp and comprehension of the spatiality allows for a further investigation of the potential link to environmental variable.

 ## Goal

-&nbsp;&nbsp;&nbsp;&nbsp; This project aims to ...
+&nbsp;&nbsp;&nbsp;&nbsp; This project aims to build an atlas of brain structure

-## Litterature review
+## Literature review

-- What are the goals ?
+Review on ties between spatial and environmental factors in the litterature

 ## Dataset description